I'm trying to find somebody here in the audio sound right.

 Now they're putting words in our mouths.

-Uh, nor are public officials eager to jump on the bandwagon, ask for a comment from the mayor, Gavin Newsom spokesman said the mayor's not inclined to support this approach, which quite frankly may end up creating more problems than it addresses.
+Asked for a comment from the mayor, Gavin Newsom, spokesman said the mayor is not inclined to support this approach, which, quite frankly, may end up creating more problems than it addresses.

-Just when they thought they had the homeless problem, in proper focus to do something about it, they want to exacerbate it.
+Just when they thought they had a homeless problem, in proper focus to do something about it, they want to exacerbate it.

 San Francisco.